 This tradition is meant to occur for children’s birthdays in Germany.
 However, it’s common for close family members to continue this tradition well into adulthood as a nostalgic tradition.

 You Old Sock!
 You Old Box!

-As with the passing of childhood into youth, another interesting German culture birthday tradition is to celebrate the passing of your youth.
+As with the passing of childhood into youth, another interesting German cultural birthday tradition is to celebrate the passing of your youth.
 In northern Germany, there is a tradition where the men who are turning 25 receive a Sockenkranz (a sock garland).

 This sock garland represents the phrase Du alte Socke!
 (You old sock!), and is meant as a reminder that you’re leaving your youth behind.
 It’s not just a bunch of socks, though.
 You’re also expected to roll out the socks and take a shot of alcohol every few meters until you reach the end of the garland.

 For women turning 25, there’s a different rendition of leaving one’s youth.
-Women are a garland of cartons (usually about the size of cigarette boxes) and become officially eine alte Schachtel (an old box).
+Women are a garland of cartons (usually about the size of cigarette boxes) and become eine alte Schachtel (an old box).

 Doing Chores On Your Birthday

 Well, this seems an odd thing to do on your birthday!
 On a single woman’s 30th birthday, you’re expected to clean a few door handles or doorknobs – with a toothbrush – while everyone watches you!